 Why is bitcoin rising?
-Elon Musk lays out conditions for Tesla to accept BTC again
+Elon Musk lays out conditions for Tesla to accept it again

 — Elon Musk (@elonmusk) June 13, 2021

-So what does this jump on Musk’s comments mean for bitcoin’s future?
-It’s impossible to know as the cryptocurrency is so volatile.
+It’s impossible to know what the reaction to Musk’s comments will mean for bitcoin’s future, because the cryptocurrency is so volatile.
 While Musk’s most recent comment was good for the coin, any negative comment from regulators or another one from Musk himself could send BTC plummeting again.